Confidential Legal Memorandum

 Federal Validation · May 2024

-The DOJ Confirms What the Landlord Already Knew
+The DOJ Confirmed What We Already Knew

 On May 23, 2024, the U.S. Department of Justice and 40 state attorneys general filed a landmark antitrust lawsuit against Live Nation and Ticketmaster — the largest antitrust action in the entertainment industry in decades.